-11. Eligibility
+11. Eliqibility

-- 11.1 Eligibility for inclusion on the waiting list and allocation of accommodation is set out in the Housing Act. - 11.2 Ineligible applicants (those that are not able to join the waiting list) comprise of: - A person subject to immigration control within the meaning of the Asylum and Immigration Act (1996) unless they are in a class prescribed in regulations by the Secretary of State - Other persons from abroad who are in a class prescribed by the Secretary of State number of properties offered within each band in the previous 12 months.
+- 11.1 Eligibility for inclusion on the housing register and allocation of accommodation is set out in the Housing Act9. - 11.2 Ineligible applicants (those that are not able to join the housing register) comprise of: - A person subject to immigration control within the meaning of the Asylum and Immigration Act (1996) unless they are in a class prescribed in regulations by the Secretary of State - Other persons from abroad who are in a class prescribed by the Secretary of State as being ineligible for assistance number of properties offered within each band in the previous 12 months.

-&lt;sup>8 Waiting times vary for different property types and areas, and will only be a guide, based on the banding, time on list, and the number of properties offered within each band in the previous 12 months.
+8 Waiting times vary for different property types and areas, and will only be a guide, based on the banding, time on list, and the number of properties offered within each band in the previous 12 months.